 It is important to identify the benefits of a plan before you decide to commit to it.
 For example, sometimes there are limits on the dollar amount or how many health care visits you can have under your covered service.

 Exclusions are listed services without any benefits.
 For example, if you are a college athlete, you would not want to purchase a plan that excludes intercollegiate sports.

 All of the above will determine the quality of your insurance plan.
 For help with these details, feel free to contact us at info@eStudentInsurance.com.
 We can help you choose a plan that is both affordable with necessary, quality benefits.

 Our college student insurance plans offer you the flexibility to purchase a plan specifically for your needs.
 For those whose main concern is finding an affordable plan and are not concerned about specific benefits, your will have the option to choose a high-deductible, low-premium plan.
-For those looking for comprehensive coverage and low out-of-pocket expenses later, you can choose a low-deductible, higher premium plan, or an indemnity plan like the Health Access plan.

 If you are a student with dependents and need insurance for your whole family, finding the best health insurance plan becomes even more crucial.
 You will need to find a plan that provides adequate coverage for you, your spouse, and your children, and that comes at an affordable price.
 Our College Student Health Insurance plan is ideal for you, because you can choose the level of coverage your family needs, while staying within your student budget.

 What if I'm covered by my parent's insurance plan?

 Are you or your parents worried about you losing college student health insurance coverage now that you're going off to college?
 US citizens under the age of 26 can now remain on their family plan if they choose to.
 However, it can be cheaper to switch to an individual insurance plan.